pingcap/docs/system-tables/system-table-inspection-summary.md

 Usage example:

-Both the diagnosis result table and the diagnosis monitoring summary table can specify the diagnosis time range using `hint`. `select **+ time_range('2020-03-07 12:00:00','2020-03-07 13:00:00') */* from inspection_summary` is the monitoring summary for the `2020-03-07 12:00:00` to `2020-03-07 13:00:00` period.
-Like the monitoring summary table, you can use the diagnosis result table to quickly find the monitoring items with large differences by comparing the data of two different periods.
+Both the diagnostic result table and the diagnostic monitoring summary table can specify the diagnostic time range using `hint`. `select **+ time_range('2020-03-07 12:00:00','2020-03-07 13:00:00') */* from inspection_summary` is the monitoring summary for the `2020-03-07 12:00:00` to `2020-03-07 13:00:00` period.
+Like the monitoring summary table, you can use the diagnostic result table to quickly find the monitoring items with large differences by comparing the data of two different periods.

 See the following example that diagnoses issues within a specified range, from "2020-01-16 16:00:54.933" to "2020-01-16 16:10:54.933":